gianscuri/TLDR_text_summarization/README.md

 ## Summarization task

 ### Step 0.
 Split and clean'ProcessedData' for easy management
-Run notebook 'Preprocessing for summarization.ipynb' in order to:
+Run notebook `TS_Preprocessing for summarization.ipynb` in order to:
 - remove document without summary
 - remove document with a single sentence
 - split train dataset